phoenix1of1/autotorrent2/README.md

 Assortment of stuff I am not sure I can do much about.

 - [ ] Transmission (3.x) does not parse all emojis correctly and will return the wrong filename.
 [This is fixed in Transmission 4.0.2.](https://github.com/transmission/transmission/pull/5096)
+- [ ] The module wrap_socket is deprecated in Python version 3.12.5 so please use Python 3.11.x (Would need to use create_default_context() or SSLContext instead for SSL/TLS functionality to be compatible with Python 3.12.5)
 ## License

 MIT